-Urinary tract or waterworks problems are very common affecting both sexes.
+Urinary tract or waterworks problems are very common, affecting both sexes.
 Kidney stones can cause immense pain and blood in the urine.
-Kidney stones can cause pain and also stop the kidneys from draining in the bladder by blocking the ureters resulting in what is called hydronephrosis.
-If renal hydronephrosis is left untreated can result in scarring and other significant problems with your kidneys.
+Kidney stones can cause pain and also stop the kidneys from draining in the bladder by blocking the ureters, resulting in what is called hydronephrosis.
+If renal hydronephrosis is left untreated, it can result in scarring and other significant problems with your kidneys.
 Bladder problems are also very common.
 In men, bladder problems can be associated with an enlarged prostate.
-In women can be amongst other causes, a result of uterine fibroids that press on the bladder.
-In ideal circumstances, diagnosis and proper treatment/management of the symptoms should be accomplished as soon as possible but the long NHS waiting lists can cause unnecessary pain and distress.
+In women it can be, amongst other causes, a result of uterine fibroids that press on the bladder.
+In ideal circumstances, diagnosis and proper treatment/management of the symptoms should be accomplished as soon as possible, but the long NHS waiting lists can cause unnecessary pain and distress.
 This why our clients take control of their health and choose a private ultrasound scan with us.

 This ultrasound scan will examine:

 For this ultrasound scan, you are required to fast for at least 4 hours (if you are diabetic, you may have a sugary supplement if needed).

 We will also need your bladder full, so please drink 2 pints of water one hour before your scan.
 On occasions, a transvaginal scan might be required in order to further evaluate the pelvic organs.